-You can encourage your site visitors to join your email list, when you reward first time commenters.
+You can encourage your site visitors to join your email list by rewarding first-time commenters.
 I’m sure you’ve seen lots of first-time/only-time visitors who find your content useful and leave a comment – but are never heard from again.

 Don’t just let these folks go.
-Instead, install the First Comment Redirect plugin that sends first-time commenters to any landing page of your choice.
-For example, you can redirect them to your “about” page, a special squeeze page, or a webinar registration page.
+Instead, install the First Comment Redirect plugin that sends first-time commenters to the landing page of your choice.
+For example, you can redirect them to your “About” page, a special squeeze page or a webinar registration page.